-In this article, I will show you how to install and use SCCM support center tool to troubleshoot the ConfigMgr issues.
+In this article, I will show you how to install and use the SCCM support center tool to troubleshoot the ConfigMgr issues.
+If you are looking for mass deployment of Support Center to enterprise computers, refer to the guide on deploying Support Center using SCCM.

 Support Center Tool Functionalities